good-loop/doc/pages/Publishers-How-to-install-Good-Loop-on-your-site.md

+title: Publishers: How to install Good-Loop on your site

 Installing Good-Loop is quick and safe.
 You have to put some tags into your pages.
 You can put these directly into the pages.
 Or if you use a tag manager (e.g. Google Tag Manager), then you can install Good.Loop via this.

 **If you use DoubleClick for Publishers (DfP), please see [this guide](Use-with-DoubleClick-for-Publishers-(DfP))**.